pivovard/PIA/README.md

 # KIV/PIA Bank

 This project is semestral work of KIV/PIA.
-Web application represents web of the bank with internet banking.
+Web application represents the internet banking of a fictional bank.

 ## Technologies

-Application is created by ASP.NET Core MVC and Entity framework core.
+Application is created in ASP.NET Core MVC and Entity framework core.
 Database is realized as Microsoft SQL Server.
-Tests are writen as MSTest unit tests.
+Tests are written as MSTest unit tests.

 ## Deployment